AustinQian/EcommerceAPI/README.md

 # Group Buying Discounts API

-This API enables users to create, join, and apply discounts through a “group buying” mechanism.
-When enough participants join a group buy, the discount is activated and applied to the product’s price in the user’s cart.
+This API enables users to create, join, and apply discounts through a "group buying" mechanism.
+When enough participants join a group buy, the discount is activated and applied to the product's price in the user's cart.

 ---